-01UME701 PROJECT MANAGEMENT AND FINANCE (COMMON TO MECH, CSE, ICE, ECE, EEE, IT & EIE)
+(Common to MECH, ICE, CSE, ECE, EEE, IT & EIE)

 - To impart knowledge to find solutions and approaches for various projects. - To familiarize the utilization of project within time, resource and financial constraints.

 UNIT I PROJECT MANAGEMENT CONCEPTS

 Concept and characteristics of a project, importance of project management, types of project, project organizational structure, project life cycle, Statement of Work, Work Breakdown Structure.